boobo94/boobo94.github.io/_posts/2021/10/2021-10-21-books-to-read.md

 15. ✅ Hooked
 16. ✅ Zero to one
 17. ✅ Company of one by Paul Jarvis
-18. Lost and founder by Rand Fishkin
+18. ✅ Lost and founder by Rand Fishkin

+## 2022

+1. Ego is the enemy by Ryan Holiday
+2. How to read a book

+WIP

 A complete list with reading resources and free books for either students, developers and all types of readers.
 Read the article [Complete list with reading resources and free books](https://boobo94.github.io/resources/free-books-and-reading-resources/)